 They are finally rewarded for their dedication, hard work, & sacrifice they put forth to their craft for more than half their lives.

-Instead of buying my son a gift for his big day, my youngest son and I decided to make him a wall mounted baseball storage rack to hold his baseball gear at college.
+Instead of buying my son a gift for his big day, my youngest son and I decided to make him a DIY resin river wall art to display his baseball gear.

 The baseball bat rack, hat rack, and baseball glove display is also DIY wood and resin river wall art with the logo and colors of his new college – the University of Louisiana at Lafayette.